 The free two-day family-friendly event includes live entertainment, canoe races, medicine walks and Indigenous artisan vendors.

 Hundreds of families and other spectators set up their lawn chairs and canopy awnings during the weekend along the waterfront at Harrison Lake and dozens of war canoes line the beach.
-Race commentary is broadcast through loudspeakers and about 10 or so vendors sell souvenirs in the market.
+Race commentary is broadcast through loudspeakers and a number of vendors sell souvenirs in the market.

 Sasquatch Days Event Details

-Jointly hosted by the local Sts’ailes First Nations and the Village of Harrison Hot Springs, Sasquatch Days usually runs on both days from 8:30 am to 1:00 pm on the Saturday and from 9:00 am to 3:00 pm on the Sunday.
+Jointly hosted by the local Sts’ailes First Nations and the Village of Harrison Hot Springs, Sasquatch Days runs from about 9:00 am to 9:00 pm on the Saturday and from 10:00 am to 3:00 pm on the Sunday.

 Sasquatch Days takes place in the resort town of Harrison Hot Springs.
 It’s about a two-hour drive east of Vancouver.